SatherWS/Assurance_Wireless/README.md

 ## Running the app
 1) **Run ampps.** Install it if you don't have it.
 No additional setup is required as long as it's installed on your computer.
-2) **Setup Database** in mysql shell with command `source C:/path/to/Assurance_Wireless/DbConfig.sql`.
+2) **Setup Database** in a mysql shell run the command `source C:/path/to/Assurance_Wireless/DbConfig.sql`.
 If you skip this step the project will crash.
 3) **Run startup.py** This script is the launching point of the entire application